How to configure a caching only name server

 The first command prints the name of the default zone.

-add firewall rule for DNS service
+adding firewall rules for DNS service

 Configuring DNS clients

 By default, DNS client service is available on all Linux systems.
-To use this service, we need to configure the DNS server IP address.
+To use it, we need to configure the DNS server IP address.
 Linux saves the DNS server IP address in the /etc/resolv.conf file.
+When we assign an IP configuration to an interface, Linux automatically updates this file from that configuration.

-configure dns client for testing
+Configure the DNS client for testing

 Restart the interface and use the host command to resolve the name google.com.

-verifying dns client configuration
+Verifying DNS client configuration

 ComputerNetworkingNotes Linux Tutorials How to configure a caching only name server